ndsurgenor/moonshot/README.md

 ### Heroku Deployment
 This site was deployed to and is currently [hosted on the Heroku platform](https://moonshot-13d14b7a6fbd.herokuapp.com/).
 The steps for deploying to Heroku, using ElephantSQL as the database host, are as follows:

+#### Cloudinary Setup
+  1. Navigate to [Cloudinary](https://www.cloudinary.com/) and create an account/log in
+  2. Navigate to 'Programmable Media' and then 'Dashboard'
+  3. Copy the value called 'API environment variable'

 #### ElephantSQL Setup
-  1. Navigate to [ElephantSQL](https://www.elephantsql.com/) and create an account/log in
+  4. Navigate to [ElephantSQL](https://www.elephantsql.com/) and create an account/log in
-  2. Click 'Create New Instance' in the top right
+  5. Click 'Create New Instance' in the top right
-  3. Enter an Instance/Database name, choose a Plan (free version will suffice) then click 'Select Region'
+  6. Enter an Instance/Database name, choose a Plan (free version will suffice) then click 'Select Region'
-  4. Select a region from the dropdown, click 'Review' and then 'Create instance'
+  7. Select a region from the dropdown, click 'Review' and then 'Create instance'
-  5. Return to the dashboard and click on the instance name
+  8. Return to the dashboard and click on the instance name
-  6. In the URL section click the copy icon to copy the database URL
+  9. In the URL section click the copy icon to copy the database URL

-#### Django Project Settings
+#### Backend Setup
-  7. In the project workspace, navigate to/create a file named 'Procfile' (remember the capital 'P')
+  10. In the backend repo navigate to/create a file named 'env.py'
-  8. Add the following code replacing ```<myapp>``` with the actual app name then save the file:
+  11. Add the following code, replacing `<mycloudinaryurl>` with your personal link from Cloudinary, `<mydatabaseurl>` with the URL copied from ElephantSQL and, `<mykey>` with a string of your choice then save the file:
       ``` python
-      web: gunicorn <myapp>.wsgi
-      ```
-  9. Now navigate to/create a file named 'env.py'
-  10. Add the following code, replacing ```<myurl>``` with the URL just copied from ElephantSQL and ```<mykey>``` with a string of your choice then save the file:
-      ``` python
       import os

-      os.environ["DATABASE_URL"]=<myurl>
+      os.environ['CLOUDINARY_URL']=<mycloudinaryurl>
+      os.environ["DATABASE_URL"]=<mydatabaseurl>
       os.environ["SECRET_KEY"]=<mykey>
       ```
-  11. Open 'settings.py' and add the following near the top of the code:
-      ```python
-      import os
-      import dj_database_url
-      if os.path.isfile('env.py'):
-        import env
-      ```
-  12. Further down the page, replace any current instance of the SECRET_KEY variable with:
+  12. Open 'settings.py' and replace any current instance of the SECRET_KEY variable with:
       ``` python
       SECRET_KEY = os.environ.get('SECRET_KEY')
       ```